kowsik22/DJANGO-NOTES/README.md

 # DJANGO-NOTES

-# It is a web framework- means it is used in development of web applications
+# It is a Python web framework- means it is used in development of web applications

 It follows MVT Architecture means  Model, View, Template.